snapframework/snap-website/templates/tutorials/heist.md

 business logic does not creep into the presentation layer.

-Splices that you write must have the type `mySplice :: Splice m` where m is the monad of your choice (usually Snap).
-The `getParamNode` function lets you get the contents of the splice node which you can then process using functionality provided by [hexpat](http://hackage.haskell.org/package/hexpat).
+Splices that you write must have the type `mySplice :: Splice m` where m is the monad of your choice (usually Snap).  `Splice m` is a type synonym for `TemplateMonad m Template`.
+The `getParamNode` function is a TemplateMonad computation that lets you get the contents of the splice node.
+You can then do any processing you want using functionality provided by [hexpat](http://hackage.haskell.org/package/hexpat).

 #### Example